BhavyaSree-Tech/FraudShield-AI/README.md

 🏆 Project Goal

-FraudShield AI demonstrates how machine learning + explainable AI + risk management + safe failure handling can be combined to create a practical fraud detection system.
+FraudShield AI demonstrates how Machine Learning + Explainable AI + Risk Management + Safe Failure Handling can be combined to create a practical fraud detection system.

 The goal is not only to predict fraud, but also to provide: